 Rice offers three related residential non-thesis master’s degree programs.
 The Master of Computational and Applied Mathematics degree provides an opportunity for the student to dig more deeply into the theory and practice of one of the sub-disciplines of mathematics.
 The Master of Industrial Engineering focuses intently on operations research and industrial engineering.
-The Master of Computational Science and Engineering degree program is an interdisciplinary program in which students take courses from CMOR, Computer Science, Electrical and Computer Engineering, and Statistics; these students work out a suitable curriculum with their advisor.
+The Master of Computational Science and Engineering degree program is interdisciplinary in which students take courses from CMOR, Computer Science, Electrical and Computer Engineering, and Statistics; these students work out a suitable curriculum with their advisor.

-Our department is a unique entity that houses researchers in operations research, optimization, and more traditional areas of applied mathematics like numerical analysis and partial differential equations.
-This rare combination of areas offers our students more than an applied mathematics or operations research department could offer alone, mathematical rigor combined with a unique perspective on solving problems.
+Our department is a unique entity that houses researchers in operations research, optimization, and more traditional areas of computational applied mathematics like numerical analysis and partial differential equations.
+This rare combination of areas offers our students more than an applied mathematics or operations research department could offer individually, mathematical rigor combined with a unique perspective on solving problems.
 Our uniqueness is our strength!

-Thank you for your interest in our department,
+Thank you for your interest in our department.

 Illya Hicks